When you have your first or only child, hearing all of the horror stories about parenting a teen might seem so far off.

 It also instills trust in them that you follow through with what you tell them.

-Chores are also a good way to provide structure and foster independence, which is so important because you want him to be a productive adult.
+Chores are also a good way to provide structure, a sense of responsibility and foster independence, which is so important because you want him to be a productive adult.

 Here’s a great age appropriate chore chart from Sports Mom Survival Guide: